 How I became a wedding photographer

-I started photography in 2016, a year after my daughter was born.
+I started with photography in 2016, a year after my daughter was born.
 I was suffering from postnatal depression and social anxiety, to the point I was scared to even leave the house.
 I was looking for something – anything– to make me feel like myself again.
 I bought my first ‘proper’ camera and it became my armour.
 I immersed myself in beauty, creativity and escapism, photographing landscapes and our children.
 Photography was the hand that pulled me out of my shell and back into the world.

 I’d posted a few photos on Facebook, and never expected- or even wanted- anything to come from it.
 So when a friend asked me to photograph her wedding, I immediately said no. In fact, I was so determined not to shoot the wedding, I went round her house with a slideshow of other photographers!
 But eventually I gave in, and less than a year after buying my first camera, I shot my first wedding.
-And 8 months after that, I was leaving my job in politics to become a full-time wedding photographer.
+And not long after that, I was leaving my job in politics to become a full-time wedding photographer.

 I love photography, but that’s not why I love this job.
 I love this job for the people I get to meet and capture.
 I love being part of a special moment, and knowing how much joy the photo will bring my couple, and the value it will hold in years to come.